higlass/higlass-server/README.md

 Root account will show all data in the coolers table while test will only show public tables + tables owned by the user test.
 The API can be accessed without logging in for datasets that have been uploaded as "public" (boolean included in the POST request).

+### Benchmarking

+The file `doc/tile_requests` has a list of tiles requested for a 2D map.
+A potential benchmark for the performance of the server is seeing how long it takes to retrieve that set of tiles.